UtkarshGpta/realtime-arduino-sensor-data/README.md

 ```
 use <database naem of your choice>
 ```
-Store this database name in "config.db.name" in config.js file
+Store this database name in "config.db.name" in config.js file.
+Also change the subscribe key in views/index.html.
+Search for 'subscribeKey' and change with the value you obtained from your PubNub account.

 ### Installing